Students sitting on grass in front of Rotunda

 In labs and classrooms across Grounds, UVA researchers are making remarkable advances in our understanding of energy systems, climate change and impacts on the human population and the environment, and designing innovative, scalable solutions.

-In the Office of the Vice President for Research, one of the five chosen priority areas is Environmental Resilience and Sustainability.
+One of Office of the Vice President for Research, one of the five chosen priority areas for Grand Challenges Research Investments is Environmental Resilience and Sustainability.

 Grounds-engaged Learning